-An explanation of the symbols used in the product labelling of ResMed medical devices.
+An explanation of the symbols used in the product labeling of ResMed medical devices.

-The following symbols do not require English text adjacent to the symbol as these are sourced from an FDA recognised Standards Development Organization.
+The following symbols do not require English text adjacent to the symbol as these are sourced from an FDA recognized Standards Development Organization.

 Indicates the manufacturer's catalogue number so that the medical device can be identified.

 Synonyms for “catalogue number” are “reference number” and “reorder number”.

 Indicates the manufacturer's batch code so that the batch or lot can be identified.